 At Maywood Hills, best policy is that if it is valuable/important; leave it at home to prevent lost items.
 In the event that something does get lost at school:

 - Clothing/Accessories found on school grounds will be taken to the Lost and Found rack.
+It is best to put your child's name on jackets so that they can be returned.

 - The Lost and Found is located in the breezeway in front of the main office or in the hallway next to the library.